Cataloging (library science): Ethical issues

 A formal code of ethics for catalogers does not exist, and thus catalogers often follow library or departmental policy to resolve conflicts in cataloging.
-While the American Library Association created a "Code of Ethics", Ferris notes that it has been criticized for being too general to encompass the special skills that set catalogers apart from other library and information professionals.
-As stated by Tavani, a code of ethics for catalogers can "inspire, guide, educate, and discipline" (as cited in Bair, 2005, p.
-22).
-Bair suggests that an effective code of ethics for catalogers should be aspirational and also "discuss specific conduct and actions in order to serve as a guide in actual situations".
-Bair has also laid out the beginnings for a formal code of cataloging ethics in "Toward a Code of Ethics for Cataloging."
+While the American Library Association created a "Code of Ethics", Anna Ferris notes that it has been criticized for being too general to encompass the special skills that set catalogers apart from other library and information professionals.
+Sheila Bair has laid out the beginnings for a formal code of cataloging ethics, suggesting that an effective code should be aspirational and also "discuss specific conduct and actions in order to serve as a guide in actual situations".